Joselete77/TresEnRaya/README.md

 ## Description

 This project implements the game of Tic-Tac-Toe with the ability to challenge the machine in exciting matches.
 Additionally, you can customize the look of the game by choosing between a dark or light background according to your preferences.
+Enjoy an enhanced gaming experience with the addition of sound effects while typing in the Tic-Tac-Toe game.
+Moreover, celebrate your victories with triumphant music and confetti when you emerge as the winner.

 ## Features

 - **Tic-Tac-Toe Game:** Play against the machine or your friend and challenge your strategic skills.
 - **Environment Customization:** Switch between a dark or light background to tailor the game to your liking.
+- **Simple Interface:** Easy-to-use design for a comfortable gaming experience.
+- **Victory Celebration:** Celebrate your wins with uplifting music and a confetti display for a delightful experience.
 - **Simple Interface:** Easy-to-use design for a comfortable gaming experience.

 ## Screenshots